Parliament of Youth

 WATCH: The 2017 Parliament of Youth on Sustainability video (1:38) below for a quick run-down on what the Parliament is all about.

-GREEN PAPER TEMPLATE AND INSTRUCTIONS – Students should use the Green Paper Template 2017 to complete their one-page Green Paper for the Parliament – download and save before you start work.
-Make sure you read the Green Paper Instructions 2017 too.
+GREEN PAPER TEMPLATE AND INSTRUCTIONS – Students used the Green Paper Template 2017 to complete their one-page Green Paper for the Parliament – the Green Paper Instructions 2017 may help too.
 You can find examples of Green Papers here.

 EXPERT PRESENTERS AVAILABLE: We have a list of expert volunteers happy to come to your class to present on the ecological footprint, sustainability, renewable energy, and more.
-Click for the presenter list and contact Donella Johnston at email@example.com or on 0431 360 181 to book a speaker.
+Check our presenter list and contact our Project Officer at email@example.com to book a speaker.

 PROJECT UPDATES: Parliament of Youth Newsletter